psh0078/miniChess/README.md

 # miniChess
 chess engine in c

-a little personal note:
-I started this project to teach myself C, and I wrote a series of blog posts about the journey.
+I started this project to teach myself C

-## Pseudo-legal move generator